Cee-Bill/alx-pre_course/0x01-git/README.md

-My readme for the Repo-session task
+My modified readme for the Collaboration_be up to date task